 The large circular memorial stone is an unused millstone, made by the inmates, intended for the mill in Scariff.
 The Soup Kitchen Pot on display is a stark reminder of the daily food available to our ancestors.

-Brian Boru Oak Tree – Another little interesting piece of trivia about the area… The Oldest Oak Tree in Ireland is located in Raheen Woods, just outside Tuamgraney Village – and it’s quite a sight to behold.
+Brian Boru Oak Tree – Another little interesting piece of trivia about the area… One of the Oldest Oak Trees in Ireland is located in Raheen Woods, just outside Tuamgraney Village – and it’s quite a sight to behold.

-It’s a magnificent specimen and is said to be over 1500 years old.
+It’s a magnificent specimen and is said to be over 1000 years old – It’s said that it could have been sown by Brian Boru himself.!!!
 It’s part of one of the last surviving sections of Ireland’s ancient wild oak forests.
 The Tree Council of Ireland carried out major tree surgery in the 1980’s to prolong it’s life.
-It’s a bit “battered but unbowed.”!!!
+It’s been described as a bit “battered but unbowed.”!!!

 Edna O’Brien – Tuamgraney is also proud to be the birthplace of the world renowned author and there is a plaque in her honour at the entrance to Drewsboro House, where she was born.